-To change the designated attending physician, the individual (or representative) must file a signed statement with the hospice that states that he or she is changing his or her attending physician.
+To change the designated attending physician, the beneficiary (or representative) shall file a signed statement with the hospice that states that he or she is changing his or her attending physician.

 - a.
-The statement must identify the new attending physician, and include the date the change is to be effective and the date signed by the individual (or representative). - b.
-The individual (or representative) must acknowledge that the change in the attending physician is due to his or her choice. - c.
+The statement must identify the new attending physician and contain the date the change is to be effective and the date signed by the beneficiary (or representative). - b.
+The beneficiary (or representative) shall acknowledge that the change in the attending physician is due to his or her choice. - c.
 The effective date of the change in attending physician cannot be before the date the election statement is signed.